Medabots: Rubberobo Gang

 Dr. Armond, known by his alias of Dr. Meta-Evil, is a scientist-turned-mad scientist who is the official leader of the Rubberobo Gang.
-In his early life, he helped Dr. Aki and Professor Hushi in the creation of the Medabots.
-When Dr. Meta-Evil made himself known to the Rubberobo Gang, they try to steal medals that they think is real only to be told by Dr. Meta-Evil that the medals aren't rare.
+He once helped Dr. Aki and Professor Hushi in the creation of the Medabots.
+When Dr. Meta-Evil made himself known to the Rubberobo Gang, they try to steal medals that they think are real, only to be told by Dr. Meta-Evil that the medals are not rare.
 In later episodes, Dr. Meta-Evil had each of the Rubberobo Gang members act as leader should the one he appoint to that position fail him.
-After each of the Rubberobo Gang failed to defeat Metabee, Dr. Meta-Evil dispatched the weapon-type Medabot Mega-Emperor to help capture Metabee.
+Following their failure to defeat Metabee, Dr. Meta-Evil dispatched the weapon-type Medabot Mega-Emperor to help capture Metabee.
 When Ikki and his allies were rescuing Metabee from a Rubberobo Gang, they encountered a cyborg copy of Dr. Meta-Evil who utilized different Medaparts like Robo-Emperor and Stingray's right arms, Spidar and Phoenix's left arms, Megaphant's left shield, and Phoenix's legs.
 After Michael deactivated the Dr. Meta-Evil clone by ejecting its medal upon its failure, he placed it in a giant-size Giganko.
 During the World Robattle Cup, Dr. Meta-Evil and the Rubberobo Gang manipulated Mr. Referee into making the losing team give up their medal.
 When this was revealed, Dr. Meta-Evil and Dr. Aki ended up in heated argument before Dr. Meta-Evil escaped into a giant-size Babbyblu.
-When the Babbyblu was defeated by Giant Metabee, Dr. Meta-Evil was then approached by Professor Hushi and the aliens that rescued him stating that the Medabots don't want to rule humanity.
+When the Babbyblu was defeated by Giant Metabee, Dr. Meta-Evil was then approached by Professor Hushi and the aliens that rescued him, stating that the Medabots do not want to rule humanity.
 Dr. Meta-Evil then takes Professor Hushi's offer to travel into outer space with him.